 Although social media is the epicenter of well-calculated personas, status quo of conformity, the epitome of narcissism, and carefully filtered content that sheds light on this lifestyle, don’t do it for social media.
 You’re simply saying to yourself that this lifestyle is worth admiring without genuinely living or believing in it.
 We all know that person who does “it for the ‘gram.”
 Don’t be that guy or gal.
 Do it for yourself.
 Do it for your family.

 This lifestyle is tedious and takes the greatest dedication daily.
 Whatever your spiritual journey is, dive deeper into it.
 Develop your higher consciousness – balance your chakras, meditate, do yoga, get acupuncture, and spend more time in nature.
 Make good choices.
 Be kinder to people, and spread love, peace, and positivity.
 Be self-aware.
 Make an effort to amicably communicate your feelings.
 Treat your body like the sacred temple it is.
-Eat organic, read and research your labels on all food and products, drink a lot more water, stay active, and dispel anything that is harmful and negative.
+Eat organic, read and research your labels on all food and products, drink a lot more water, stay active, and dispel anything harmful.
 Most importantly, do what you love and be true to yourself!